sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

   Random seed for reproducibility.

 - **LoRA rank / dims**
   Lower values reduce VRAM usage and model size; higher values can capture more detail.
+  - Click the **ℹ️** info buttons next to rank and dims to see recommendations:
+    - Default (rank 16, dims 128) is good for training real people.
+    - Rank (network_dim) controls the size of the LoRA adaptation matrix.
+    - Dims (network_alpha) controls the scaling of the LoRA weights.

 - **Output folder**
   Relative to `output/`.